angular/flex-layout/README.md

 1) Angular CLI + `@angular/flex-layout`

-If you are using the Angular CLI to bundle and serve your application (using `ng serve`), you can use the `ngc` to build an *flex-layout* with the generated, required metadata files.
+If you are using the Angular CLI to bundle and serve your application (using `ng serve`), you can use the `ngc` to build the *flex-layout* files; each with  generated metadata files.
+Copy that directory to your project's `node_modules/@angular/flex-layout` directory:

 ```terminal
 gulp build:release